jxjo/PlanformCreator2/README.md

 #### Export to Xflr5

-When using PC2 together with Xlfr5 the major faciliation beside the definition of wing segements, is the automatic generation of all intermediate airfoils needed in Xflr5 at all wing sections.
+When using PC2 together with Xflr5 the major facilitation beside the definition of wing segments, is the automatic generation of all intermediate airfoils needed in Xflr5 at all wing sections.
 No further geometric work has to be done for wing definition and airfoils.

 Please read [the short description](doc/PC2_export_to_Xflr5.md) of how it works.